Azure/azure-api-management-devops-resource-kit/src/APIM_ARMTemplate/README.md

 # Creator

 This utility creates [Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) for an API based on the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) of the API.
-Optionaly, you can provide policies you wish to apply to the API and its operations in seperate files.
+Optionally, you can provide policies you wish to apply to the API and its operations in seperate files.

 <a name="creator1"></a>